michaeldeistler/michaeldeistler.github.io/_posts/2018-04-07-local-learning-rules.markdown

 ---

+## Paper

+The paper is currently in the review process.
+The manuscript on the arXiv can be found [here](https://arxiv.org/abs/1807.05097)

+---

 ## References
 [1] Abraham WC, Logan B, Greenwood JM, Dragunow M (2002) Induction and experience-dependent consolidation of stable long-term potentia- tion lasting months in the hippocampus.
 J Neurosci 22:9626–9634.
 Medline<br/>